Tournament Readiness: When is Your Child Ready to Compete?

 The serve sets the emotional tone of every point.

-Uses correct grip and swing path
+Uses correct grip and swing path.

 Can serve into the correct service box 7 to 8 out of 10 times from:

-Deuce side
+- Deuce side

-Ad side
+- Ad side

-Is able to start points calmly, without panic or rushing, and with a clear plan for the point
+A player should be able to start points calmly, without panic or rushing, and with a clear plan for the point.
+If a player cannot rely on their serve, the entire match becomes reactive and stressful.

 This is where training starts turning into actual tennis.

-Understands when to rally versus when to spread the court
+Understands when to rally versus when to spread the court.

 Can apply:

-Higher, safer targets under pressure
+- Higher, safer targets under pressure.

-Bigger margins cross-court
+- Bigger margins cross-court.

-Simpler patterns as a game plan
+- Simpler patterns as a game plan.

+A player should have a game plan they know and trust to execute in the match.
 Good decision-making is not about hitting harder.
 It is about playing within structure.

 Tournaments are not one-hour lessons.

-Can maintain reasonable movement quality and stroke mechanics for 60 to 90 minutes of play
+Can maintain reasonable movement quality and stroke mechanics for 60 to 90 minutes of play.

 Understands:

-Eating before matches
+- Eating before matches.

-Using time between points and on changeovers to manage energy and mental state
+- Using time between points and on changeovers to manage energy and mental state.

+A player should not mentally or physically collapse after long games or long sets.
 Many matches are lost simply because the player is not physically or emotionally prepared for the length of play.

 A player must understand what they are stepping into.

-Has a full understanding of the scoring system
+Has a full understanding of the scoring system.

-Has a clear and simple plan when stepping on court
+Has a clear and simple plan when stepping on court.

 Understands that regardless of the result, the priority is:

-Applying what we are working on in practice
+- Applying what we are working on in practice.

-Competing with the right mindset and effort
+- Competing with the right mindset and effort.

-Enjoying and embracing the sport
+- Enjoying and embracing the sport.

 The goal is not to “win at all costs.”
 The goal is to execute the process.